-Family violence covers a broad range of acts that can include emotional, financial, physical, and sexual abuse.
-Not only does it harm the victim, but family violence presents dangers for immediate family members as well.
+Family violence covers a broad range of abusive acts, including emotional, financial, physical, and sexual abuse.
+Family violence not only harms the victim but also presents dangers for immediate family members.

-Domestic violence, also referred to as intimate partner violence, is a significant public health problem with adverse physical and mental health consequences for both adults and children exposed to it.
-Unlike most other crimes, domestic violence is not usually a sudden, isolated, or unexpected incident.
-It may involve years of emotional and psychological trauma, as well as physical injuries that may become increasingly more severe and occur more frequently over time.
+Unlike most other crimes, intimate partner violence—also known as domestic violence, family violence, and dating violence—is usually not a sudden, isolated, or unexpected incident.
+For victims, it may involve years of emotional and psychological trauma and physical injuries that become more severe or occur more frequently over time.

-Supported by the Office for Victims of Crime, the National Domestic Violence Hotline is available 24 hours a day/7 days a week for victims experiencing domestic violence, seeking resources and information, or questioning unhealthy aspects of their relationship.
+The National Domestic Violence Hotline (800-799-7233), a program supported by the Office for Victims of Crime, is available 24 hours a day/7 days a week for victims experiencing domestic violence, seeking resources and information, or questioning unhealthy aspects of their relationship.